-In the June-July winter recess of 2019, author Edmond Furter will present the sixth series of weekend talks on archaeo-astronomy.
-He will also demonstrate the standard repertoire of subconscious behaviour in recurrent archetypal characters in art, rock art, building sites, and in supposed ‘astronomical’ artefacts, and mythical sites including Rennes le Chateau.
+On June 23 and June 30, in the winter recess of 2019, author Edmond Furter will present the sixth series of weekend talks on archaeo-astronomy.
+He will demonstrate the standard repertoire of subconscious behaviour in recurrent archetypal characters in art, rock art, building sites, supposed ‘astronomical’ artefacts, and mythical sites including Rennes le Chateau.

-The presentations will include structuralist analysis of artefacts from Ice Age Europe (BP 26 000), GobekliTepe (BC 8000), Southern African San rock art, seals of Sumerian, Indus and Minoan cultures, and modern artists such as Walter Battiss, Cyril Coetzee and Pippa Skotnes.
+The presentations will include structuralist analysis of artefacts from Ice Age Europe (BP 26 000), GobekliTepe (BC 8000), Classical sites, Southern African San rock art, seals of Sumerian, Indus and Minoan cultures, and modern artists such as Walter Battiss.

 There are sixteen archetypes, four half-types, seven structural points, and precessional Age markers, in natural media such as cosmology and chemistryl and in cultural media worldwide, including myth, ritual, art, calendars, crafts such as astrology, emblematic sets such as Tarot trumps, and building sites.
 Identification of the attributes of archetypes, and the new method of structuralist analysis of artefacts, have several implications for esoteric crafts, and for sciences such as archaeology, anthropology, archaeo-astronomy, art history, and psychology.